 An application for an injunction may be made to restrain a manufacturer or supplier of tobacco products from further conduct that may or would constitute an offence under the Act.
 An injunction may be applied for where the offence, and/or the impact of the offence, is serious.

 2) Civil penalty

 A civil penalty is imposed by proving a contravention through a civil court procedure rather than through the criminal court process.
 A civil penalty is a purely monetary penalty, and does not result in any criminal conviction.

-DoHA is likely to commence civil proceedings where the conduct is egregious, where prior enforcement actions have not led to rectification of non-compliance, or where there is reason to be concerned about future non-compliance.
+The Department is likely to commence civil proceedings where the conduct is brazen, where prior enforcement actions have not led to rectification of non-compliance, or where there is reason to be concerned about future non-compliance.

 3) Criminal prosecution

-DoHA will refer an alleged contravention to the Commonwealth Director of Public Prosecutions (CDPP) for prosecution where there is prima facie sufficient evidence that an offence has been committed and one or more of the following applies:
+The Department will refer an alleged contravention to the Commonwealth Director of Public Prosecutions (CDPP) for prosecution where there is sufficient prima facie evidence that an offence has been committed and one or more of the following applies:

 - public interest considerations support prosecution action;